apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 cas.version=6.4.0-RC4
 ```

-Alternatively and for new deployments, [CAS Initializr](../installation/WAR-Overlay-Initializr.html) can also
+Alternatively and for new deployments, [CAS Initializr](../installation/WAR-Overlay-Initializr.html) has been updated and can also
 be used to generate an overlay project template for this release.

 <div class="alert alert-info">